aman-tiwari001/radiffect_rpg/README.md

   </a>
 </p>

-**Note**: *We’ve kept the project repository private due to security reasons.
+**Note**: *We’ve kept the main project repository private due to security reasons.
 However, for judging purposes, we have included a detailed system design architecture in readme files.
-Additionally, a brief code walkthrough video is provided for reference.*
+Additionally, a brief code walk-through video is provided for reference.*

-**Radiffect** is a retro-style Role-Playing Game (RPG) that blends survival, strategy, and collectible card gameplay within a dystopian world transformed by an unprecedented radiation burst from the Earth’s core.
+**Radiffect** is a retro-style Role-Playing Game (RPG) that blends survival, strategy gameplay within a dystopian world transformed by an unprecedented radiation burst from the Earth’s core.
 Built on the **SUI Blockchain**, Radiffect introduces **play-to-earn mechanics**, **NFT ownership**, and **real-time decentralized gameplay**, redefining the future of blockchain-integrated RPGs.

 ---